Manage your account online or use the Ecotricity app

 The Wide Area Network (WAN) – this allows smart meters to communicate with suppliers over a long distance.
 Customer meter readings are sent to their supplier using a mobile signal – a bit like sending a text on your mobile phone.

-The Home Area Network (HAN) – this is the network that allows your electricity and gas meters to communicate with each other, and with your In-Home Display.
+The Home Area Network (HAN) – this is the network that allows your electricity and gas meters to communicate with each other, as well as with your In-Home Display.

-Put simply, your smart meters communicate with you about your energy consumption through the HAN.
-And they send us your meter readings through the WAN.
+Put another way, your smart meters communicate with you about your energy consumption through the HAN, plus they send us your meter readings through the WAN.

 Smart meters use low level radio waves to send meter readings to energy suppliers.